PDXostc/vehicle_signal_distribution/README.md

 Please see [Vehicle Signal Specification (VSS)](https://github.com/GENIVI/vehicle_signal_specification) project for details on branches, signal structures and attributes.

+Below is an overview of how signals are structured.
+[VSS Overview]: https://github.com/PDXostc/raw/documentation/illustrations/vsd_overview.png "Vehicle Signal Specification Overview"

 A signal\'s value is set and published as two separate operations.

 Publishing can be done on an individual signal level, or on a branch